The Johns Hopkins University

 In cases involving potential criminal conduct, including in cases of sexual misconduct, relationship violence and stalking, a complainant may also bring a complaint to campus security.
 For campus security contact information, please see Appendix B.

-Individuals should be aware that University “responsible employees” who receive or become aware of complaints of discrimination, harassment, sexual misconduct, relationship violence, or stalking are required to and must bring the matter to the immediate attention of the Vice Provost or Director-Title IX Coordinator.
-A “responsible employee” is a University employee who has the authority to redress sexual misconduct, who has the duty to report incidents of sexual misconduct or other student misconduct to the Director-Title IX Coordinator, or who a student could reasonably believe has this authority or duty.
+Individuals should be aware that University “responsible employees” who receive or become aware of complaints of discrimination, harassment, sexual misconduct, relationship violence, or stalking are required to and must bring the matter to the immediate attention of the Vice Provost or Assistant Vice Provost, Title IX Coordinator.
+A “responsible employee” is a University employee who has the authority to redress sexual misconduct, who has the duty to report incidents of sexual misconduct or other student misconduct to the Assistant Vice Provost, Title IX Coordinator, or who a student could reasonably believe has this authority or duty.
 University responsible employees include academic administrators, supervisors, department heads or chairs, directors, deans, student affairs staff, faculty, human resources personnel, campus security officers, student resident advisors, and athletic coaches.
-A responsible employee must report to the Director-Title IX Coordinator all relevant details about the alleged discrimination, harassment, sexual misconduct, relationship violence or stalking shared by the complainant and that the University will need to determine what happened, including the names of the complainant and respondent, any witnesses, and any other relevant facts, including the date, time and specific location of the alleged incident.
+A responsible employee must report to the Assistant Vice Provost, Title IX Coordinator all relevant details about the alleged discrimination, harassment, sexual misconduct, relationship violence or stalking shared by the complainant and that the University will need to determine what happened, including the names of the complainant and respondent, any witnesses, and any other relevant facts, including the date, time and specific location of the alleged incident.

 Written Notification of Rights